Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 Videos are available here: [YouTube](https://www.youtube.com/playlist?list=PLsszRSbzjyvlrB6V5dacW6G8YrD_iW7oy)

-Theu show how to use and customise PFS.
+These show you how to use and customise PFS.

 ## Installation